-Lamplugh Glacier is about ¾ mile wide, 150 feet high at the face, 10 to 40 feet deep at the waterline, and over 16 miles long.
+Lamplugh Glacier is 0.9 miles wide, 165 feet high at the face, and over 19 miles long.
+Its flow rate is approximately 0.75 - 1 foot per day.
 Noted for the intense blue color of it's ice, Lamplugh is fed by the Brady Icefield, which lies east of the Fairweather Range.
 As temperatures warm, and snowlevels rise, the Brady Icefield accumulation areas appear to be shrinking year after year.
-Ice flow rates have not been measured but are estimated at 900 to 1000 feet per year.
-The margin is currently receding by calving in the central and eastern part of the ice face at variable rates we estimate to be around 50 to 100 feet per year.
-The western third or so of the terminus is grounded, and only at the highest high tides does saltwater reach all but the far western-most edge of the ice face.
+The terminus is now grounded, and only at high tides does saltwater reach the ice face.
 A large subglacial stream flows from the central part of the terminus, often creating large caves in the face of the glacier.
 Such subglacial streams discharge large volumes of sediment-rich water into the fjord, filling the small embayment at the ice edge with brown to tan milky water.
 Since 2010, outwash has built up extensive mudflats along the entire face of the glacier.

 Margerie Glacier is an icy highlight of any visit to Glacier Bay National Park, and a primary destination for visitors on sailboats, kayaks, tourboats, and cruise ships.
-It is about 1-mile wide, with an ice face that is about 250 feet high above the waterline, but with its base about 100 feet below sea level.
+It is about 1-mile wide, with an ice face that is about 200 feet high above the waterline, but with its base about 100 feet below sea level.
 The glacier is about 21 miles long and begins in snow-fields in the Fairweather Range where elevations exceed 9000 feet.
-The ice flows about 2000 feet per year, or about 6 feet per day.
+The ice flows about 3-7 feet per day.
 Margerie Glacier joined Grand Pacific Glacier about 1990, but they have since separated as Grand Pacific recedes.
-Margerie Glacier is a hanging glacier with its base about 600 feet above the floor of Tarr Inlet near its center.
-As the flowing ice moves beyond the submerged valley floor, it breaks off and calves into the sea in spectacular fashion.
 Margerie’s terminus was relatively stable in position through the 90’s; however, about 1998 the northern third of the terminus began a slight recession, forming a small embayment within the ice face.
 Over the years, this part of the terminus has thinned and the embayment has expanded.
 In 2017, this section experienced dramatic changes with deep embayments and a large mass of bedrock now exposed.
 Perpetual meltwater discharges from subglacial streams below the water surface within the central area of the glacier resulting in upwellings and occasionally fountains.
 Where the ocean is disturbed by meltwater streams and calving icebergs, flocks of black-legged kittiwake gulls swarm and glean small marine creatures from the surface.

 Reid Glacier is about ¾ mile wide, 150 feet high, and over 10 miles long.
-Like Lamplugh Glacier to the west, it originates in the Brady Icefield.
-Both the eastern third and western third of the glacier is now grounded and basically terrestrial.
-Only the central area with its deep blue ice is affected by high tides when calving may occur.
-Water is shallow along the ice face.This glacier is close to becoming grounded and no longer considered tidewater.
+Like Lamplugh Glacier to the northwest, it originates in the Brady Icefield.
+The glacier is now fully grounded.
 Sediment deposited from streams draining out of the glacier on the eastern and western margins is gradually filling the inlet in front of the glacier, the deposits being exposed at low tides.
 The center of the glacier continues to slowly recede at about 30 to 50 feet per year, while the remainder of the margin has been receding at about 30 feet per year or less while progressively thinning.
 Crevasses that characterized Reid Glacier within its terminus region since the early 1900’s are slowly closing as flow rates decrease and the terminus becomes terrestrial.
 The glacier filled all of Reid Inlet in 1899 and has slowly receded to its current position since that time.
 On the walls of the fjord, lateral deposits of the glacier extend from near the waterline up and along the bedrock face, and mark the positions and thickness of the ice at locations where it remained stable for some period of time during this overall period of recession.